 In 1987 we opened a further office at Birkenhead.
 More changes came in 1988 when we moved into newly built premises at Manurewa (on the same site as our earlier offices).
 The team were so grateful for the extended space and new facilities after having to operate out of temporary premises for eight months whilst construction proceeded.

 Partners in 1990 - from left to right: Paul Maskell, Phil Saunders, Grant Litchfield, Norman Inder, Brett Norris and Brian Lynch

 Norman Inder was a member of the Papakura Rotary Club for many years and was rewarded for his service by being made a Paul Harris Fellow.
-He became a consultant to the firm before illness forced his retirement, but he continued to work part-time almost up to the time of his death.
+He became a consultant to the firm before illness forced his retirement, but he continued to work part-time almost up to the time of his death on 10th November 2000.

 2002 was a momentous year for our Papakura people.
 After 46 years, the firm had to pack up and move to our new premises at the corner of Wood & East Streets, Papakura (back down at the southern end of town where the firm began).